jestjs/jest/CONTRIBUTING.md

     ```

 3. If you've added code that should be tested, add tests.
 You
-   can use watch mode that continuously transforms chagned files
+   can use watch mode that continuously transforms changed files
    to make your life easier.

    ```sh